holy mass: a heavenly experience

 In the Mass, we join with the angels and saints as they sing, "Holy, holy, holy" (Rv 4:8).
 In the Mass, we spend our lives in heavenly worship and earthly charity until Jesus returns.
 At Mass, we "praise the Lord in His sanctuary" (Ps 150:1).
 We wait in joyful hope for Jesus to come again and bring us with Him to heaven.
 In the Mass, we have "an open door to heaven" (Rv 4:1) as we join in the heavenly worship "around the throne" of God (Rv 4:3).
 In the Mass, "the Eucharist is celebrated in communion with the whole Church in heaven and on earth" (Catechism, 1354).

-Prayer: Jesus, I invest my life in taking up the cup of salvation, the Bread of Life, and calling upon Your name at Mass (Ps 116:12-13).
+Prayer: Jesus, I invest my life in taking up the cup of salvation, the Bread of Life, and calling on Your name at Mass (Ps 116:12-13).

 Promise: "Whoever has will be given more, but the one who has not will lose the little he has." —Lk 19:26